wildcat-rocketry/spacepi-core/libspacepi/README.md

 Cleanup is automatically run when returning from `main()` or calling `exit()`.
 The main use for calling this directly would be if wanting to reinitialize the library (you can't call `spacepi_pubsub_init` twice without calling `spacepi_pubsub_cleanup` in between).

+### spacepi_pubsub_filter()

+This function sets the filtering level of the packet receiver for the pubsub framework.
+By default, this is set to filter out all packets that were sent by this process, but that functionality can be changed using this function.

+Note: if the process is forked, the default filtering will filter all messages sent by any child to any other child.

 ### spacepi_publish(), spacepi_publish_token(), spacepi_publish_callback(), spacepi_wait_token()

 These functions publish a message to the messaging bus.